gmalim/attractmode_support/README.md

 Python program to update the Attract-Mode MAME romlist with additional game data:

-- The *AltTitle* field is replaced by a display title.
+- The *AltTitle* field is replaced by a new title that can be used to display games in Attract-Mode.
-- The *Buttons* field is replaced by a sortable title.
+- The *Buttons* field is replaced by a tag that can be used to sort games in Attract-Mode.
 - The *Extra* field is replaced by a formatted tag to indicate whether hiscore, benchmark, bezel and/or controls data are available or not.
 This can be used to contruct Attract-Mode filters.

 Options:

 - **AMtitles.txt**: An example file is provided.
 Update AMtitles.txt in a text editor if you want to change the order of specific games in Attract-Mode (e.g. if you prefer *umk3* to appear between *mk3* and *mk4*).
-You can also tag games that are part of a series (e.g. *starwars*, *esb* and *jedi* as part of the same 'Star Wars' series).
+You can also explicitly add a display title tag to games that are part of a series (e.g. *starwars*, *esb* and *jedi* as part of the same 'Star Wars' series).
 - **AMhiscores.ini** generated by [*hiscoreanalysis.py*](hiscoreanalysis.py)
 - **AMbenchmarks.ini** generated by [*benchmarkanalysis.py*](benchmarkanalysis.py)
 - **AMbezels.ini** generated by [*bezelanalysis.py*](bezelanalysis.py)